CCollier-AI/CCollier-AI.github.io/ai-as-a-critical-thinking-partner.md

 # How building with AI changed how I think

 Those of you that know me well will know I live and breathe technology (and I have done from a really early age).
-But you’ll also know I love learning about pretty much anything—and I’m always drawn to whatever the hottest topic is at the moment.
+But you’ll also know I love learning about pretty much anything - and I’m always drawn to whatever the hottest topic is at the moment.

 Right now, that topic is **AI**.